WhatsApp/erlfmt/README.md

 erlfmt is an opinionated Erlang code formatter.
-By automating the process of formatting the code, it frees your team up to focus on what the code does, instead of how it looks like.
+By automating the process of formatting the code, it frees your team up to focus on what the code does, instead of what it looks like.

 ## Before